 of over 650 permanent residents.
-It is set amidst the stunningly beautiful Tweed Shop), a hotel/pub (the George Hotel), an award winning boutique breakfast hotel (the George Hotel) which is currently for sale, a primary school and a number of local businesses in the old mill buildings.
+It is set amidst the stunningly beautiful Tweed Shop), an award winning boutique hotel (Windlestraw), a bed and breakfast hotel (the George Hotel) which is currently for sale, a primary school and a number of local businesses in the old mill buildings.